Creating Links in the Content Management System

 All-caps text is to be avoided.
 There are better ways to draw attention to a link.

 With rare exceptions, link text should be descriptive - not simply the website address.
-This can help with the accessibiliy or web content because it provides context for the link, rather than repeating the URL.
+This can help with the accessibility or web content because it provides context for the link, rather than repeating the URL.
 Consider the following examples:

 |Link Example||Markdown Code||Best Practice ?|